Alireza8hi/Bank_Application/README.md

 ---
 ### problems

-1. add loan score after give money, so it's not min money in last two month for loan score
+1. loan score is minimum balance in last two months, but after first transaction

 ---
 ### weaknesses